Installation instructions

 The usual way of installing MintPPC is done with “Debian-installer” using the net installer (most packages are taken from the internet during installation).
 This page is dedicated to install MintPPC in this way.

 You have to take into account that you are going to try to install a working MintPPC system with a LXDE desktop from the internet, package by package.
 You run the risk that some packages on the Debian server are in a broken state.
 If that is the case, your installation of MintPPC will fail.
+It is also possible that my website is down from time to time.
+Please ensure that the website is working before installation.
 I did everything I can to ensure that all Mint related packages install properly.
 If your installation of MintPPC using the netinstaller fails, you can opt for the installation with the live USB image.

 We first download the Debian installer images that I know are working at the following links: